MuhammedKAldin/Python-Wifi-Cloak/README.md

   Usage :
 </h2>

-* Wifi Cloak is a program that recalls all Wifi Passwords that had been used on your computer
+- General Use => Wifi Cloak is a program that recalls all Wifi Passwords that had been used on your computer
 - Scan Wifi => Retrieves all wifi SSIDS with Passwords that your pc has logged into them
 - Find Wifi Name => Retrieves Only Wifi Profiles that matches your input